cebus-org/cebus/packages/react-text/README.md

 ## API

-To learn more about the Link API take a look at the [Text Interface](src/components/Text/Text.types.ts) file.
+To learn more about the Text API take a look at the [Text Interface](src/components/Text/Text.types.ts) file.